Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 Are there better intro deals?

-The Citi Hilton HHonors Reserve card offers 2 weekend nights good at nearly any Hilton, which given many Hilton hotels cost 50,000 points or more a night, can be worth over 100,000 points in value, so if you’re planning to stay at a popular resort of upscale hotel with your free nights, will get you more value than the Surpass offer.
+The Citi Hilton Honors Reserve card offers 2 weekend nights good at nearly any Hilton, which given many Hilton hotels cost 50,000 points or more a night, can be worth over 100,000 points in value, so if you’re planning to stay at a popular resort of upscale hotel with your free nights, will get you more value than the Surpass offer. – This offer is no longer available.

 The fee on the Reserve is $95, but unlike the Surpass, it has no foreign transaction fees so it’s a better card if you travel abroad.